Last Updated on July 28, 2021

 Kurt Seyit & Sura is AVAILABLE to STREAM

 A few days later Ginger wrote saying that she had finished “Kurt Seyit and Sura” in about 4 or 5 days and had already re-watched parts of it.

 Through a combination of “very painstaking research and boundless imagination” Kurt Seyt’s real-life granddaughter, Nermin Bezmen wrote about the lives of a Russian aristocrat and a Turkish soldier, and their romance.
 She later acted as a consultant during the making of the TV series.
 The romantic historical drama is set beginning in 1916, and takes place in Russia, Crimea and British-occupied Istanbul.

-Ginger wrote that she found the television series to be a riveting romantic drama that provoked powerful emotions as it whisked her back to an unfamiliar, but interesting, time and place.
+Ginger said she found the television series to be a “riveting romantic drama that provoked powerful emotions as it whisked her back to an unfamiliar, but interesting, time and place.”
 There were a few things she wasn’t so wild about, like the subtitles moving too quickly at moments, or some character inconsistencies and implausible scenarios as you would expect from any saga spanning this many episodes.

 But overall, the story (a dashing military hero and a beautiful young woman, a heart-wrenching romance in the midst of war, tragedy, deceit, heartbreak, and perseverance!) gripped her tight and hasn’t yet let go.

 Let’s look at top reasons to watch Kurt “Seyit and Sura.”
 Then keep reading for some historical background that will help you better enjoy the period series.

 7 reasons to watch Kurt Seyit and Sura